fltk/fltk/fluid/README_fl.txt

   none or "public" or "protected" : defaults to private (obsolete) "map" <word> : integer value, default is 2 (CODE_IN_SOURCE),
-      see Fl_DeclBlock_Type::write_map_
+      see DeclBlock_Node::write_map_
-  "after" <word> : C++ code or comment following the block ... : inherits more from Fl_Type
+  "after" <word> : C++ code or comment following the block ... : inherits more from Node

 Type "comment" <word> : comment text

   "in_source" or "not_in_source": default to in_source
   "in_header" or "not_in_header": default to in_header
-  ... : inherits more from Fl_Type
+  ... : inherits more from Node

 Type "class" <word> <word> : prefix, class name

   none or "private" or "protected" : defaults to public ":" <word> : name of super class
-  ... : inherits more from Fl_Type
+  ... : inherits more from Node

 Type "Fl_Widget" <word> : C++ variable name